Enum druid::Code [−]

 Found on the Microsoft Natural Keyboard.

-(All Clear).
-Also for use with numpads that have a Clear
+C or AC (All Clear).
+Also for use with numpads that have a Clear key that is separate from the NumLock key.
+On the Mac, the numpad Clear key should always

-be encoded as “NumLock”
+be encoded as “NumLock”.

-(Clear Entry)
+CE (Clear Entry)

-(thousands separator).
+, (thousands separator).
 For locales where the thousands separator

-is a “.” (e.g., Brazil), this key may generate a .
+is a “.” (e.g., Brazil), this key may generate a ..

-Brazil), this key may generate a ,
+Brazil), this key may generate a ,.

 /